 Like the 1977 Star Wars movie, the Buck Rogers TV series featured lots of cool technology.
 My favorite was the starfighter, as pictured above.
 I would have been hard-pressed to choose between this and the Star Wars X-wing fighter as my space vehicle of choice in my pre-teen years had I been drafted into a space adventure.

 Despite the cool hardware, circa-1979 Buck Rogers toys never achieved anything near the success of Star Wars toys of the same vintage.
 I can remember seeing the same Buck Rogers toys on the Toys ‘R’ Us shelves from roughly 1982 through 1987.
 Though I had an X-wing fighter and many other Star Wars toys, I put off buying that Buck Rogers starfighter until it eventually was too late.

-Of course, Buck Rogers also had a princess, Ardala (Pamela Hensley, above).
-Though a recurring villain in the first season, she was unfortunately written out of the series for its second season, which also saw several other drastic changes.
-Buck Rogers was morphed into a combination of Star Trek and Battlestar Galactica.
+Unfortunately, the second season of the series saw several drastic changes.
+Buck Rogers morphed into a combination of Star Trek and Battlestar Galactica.
 The retooling was a mess and led to a well-deserved cancellation in 1981.

 I still find the first season of Buck Rogers entertaining, though.
 The next time I finish a cycle of the original Star Trek series on Blu (still best viewed at 7 PM), I may well have to give Captain Kirk a vacation and watch Buck Rogers on DVD for a slight change of pace.